 Looks like Urticaceae family…

-I guess images are taken on mobile as such not so sharp
+I guess images are taken on mobile as such not so sharp for scrutiny.

 Definitely Urticaceae.
 This can be Urtica angustifolia which differs from Urtica dioica in having sparser stinging hairs and comparitively shorter petioles.